 “There are many challenges,” said Thejaswi S., a Bangalore-based entrepreneur creating a line of affordably priced nutrition bars and who uses only his second initial.
 “They say: ‘You are female.
 This is the age you are supposed to get married, not get into business.
 You are too young to head a company.’
 This is what people say, even in my own family.”

-Women make up less than 25 percent of the enrollment in higher education, notes Vijayaraghavan M. Chariar, a professor of rural development and technology at the Indian Institute of Technology in New Delhi.
+While more women are attending college than ever before, women are still underrepresented in professional programs like law and management, according to Vijayaraghavan M. Chariar, a professor of rural development and technology at the Indian Institute of Technology in New Delhi.

-Ivanka Trump, he went on "is a nice Barbie doll.
+Trump, he went on, “is a nice Barbie doll.
 Everybody wants to have a picture taken with her.
-But there are much more substantial women who are entrepreneurs we ought to be celebrating."
+But there are much more substantial women who are entrepreneurs we ought to be celebrating.”

 Trump launched her branded empire in 2007 with a line of high-end jewelry and gradually expanded toward a line of more affordable clothing, bags and shoes that garnered $100 million in retail revenue last year, according to Forbes.